 For each unit there is a page containing:

 · links to other webpages that are relevant to the content of the unit

-· an expanded version of the script of the video, including also notes with the references for its content
+· an expanded version of the script of the video, including notes with references for its content

 In this way, each unit provides different ways to learn the contents of the video course, and to do further research beyond the content of the videos.

-The units are classified in three different modules, which cover, respectively, course covers the situation of animals in the wild and the harms they suffer, the ways of providing them help, and how the study of these topics can be promoted and carried out in academia.
+The units are classified into three different modules, which cover, respectively, the situation of animals in the wild and ways of helping them, the moral consideration of animals, and how the study of these topics can be promoted and carried out in academia.

 Subtitles for the videos are also available in English and Portuguese, and they will be soon available in French.
 In addition, we will soon publish the Spanish version of the course.

-You can also read the contents of the whole video course in the complete companion guide to the course, with the extended explanations and references.
+You can also read the contents of the whole video course in the complete companion guide to the course, with extended explanations and references.

 Remember that you can subscribe to our YouTube channel by clicking the bell icon beside it, and be notified whenever we release new videos.

 Wild animal suffering is a very important topic, which is also, unfortunately, very neglected.
 Animal Ethics is one of the few sources of information on it.
-Due to this, your support is critical for us to work.
+Due to this, your support is critical for us to do our work.